 - - Objection to the contents of our contract

 - - Raising issues related to fair trade through the hot-line operated by our company

 Fair Trade Compliance Program Definition and Implementation Goals

 The Fair Trade Voluntary Compliance Program (CP) is a series of programs and systems such as monitoring, education, and supervisory sanctions that companies operate internally to comply with fair trade-related laws and regulations.
 In addition to preventing losses caused by legal violations in advance and forming a desirable culture for competition and fair trade, we aim to realize responsible management by faithfully fulfilling our responsibilities in the Business Ethics sector.
-Hyosung TNC Co., Ltd. succeeded the CP introduced by Hyosung in September ‘06 at the time of the spin-off in June ‘18, after the first amendment in September ‘19, the second amendment in June ‘20, and the third revision was made in June 21, which is being operated.
+Hyosung TNC Co., Ltd. succeeded the CP introduced by Hyosung in September ‘06 at the time of the spin-off in June ‘18, after the first amendment in September ‘19, the second amendment in June ‘20, the third amendment in June 21, and the fourth revision was made in July 22, which is being operated.
 Through CP operation, we will prevent risks arising from legal violations in advance, establish compliance and ethical management for our employees, and strive to become a model company that complies with fair trade.